 Cons: The challenging terrain in this region might not be for every rider.
 Andalucia can also get very hot in the summer, which can make cycling uncomfortable.
 Read our blog post on dealing with the summer heat, or plan your trip during cooler seasons.

 In Spain’s northeast corner lies the Basque Country, a unique region that is not quite Spanish, not quite French, and one hundred percent remarkable.
-The Basque stretches from the rugged Pyrenees to the coastline off the Bay of Biscay, providing a variety of landscapes and scenic views to satiate the exploring cyclist.
+The Basque region stretches from the rugged Pyrenees to the coastline off the Bay of Biscay, providing a variety of landscapes and scenic views to satiate the exploring cyclist.
 The region’s culture is as rich as its topography, having absorbed a plethora of dialects and traditions from ancient to modern times.
 While perhaps best known for the fresh seafood dishes enjoyed at Biarritz and San Sebastian, inland specialties of cured meats and Gateau Basque make up the incredible culinary heritage of this region as well.
 Our Basque Country tour, Castilla to La Rioja, and Jewels and Treasures of La Rioja that dips into the Basque region, are both perfect summer trips.

 Pros: Easily accessible from France and Spain, by plane or train.